-What about cables and connectors burden?
+What about the burden of cables and connectors?

-Indeed, one main issue is the need to use of connectors on the boards which increase the cost and their design complexity.
-Another issue, which is obvious, is the cable which limit the flexibility when connecting the boards.
+Indeed, one main issue is the need to use connectors on the boards which increase the cost and their design complexity.
+Another issue, which is obvious, is the cable which limits the flexibility when connecting the boards.